best apps to learn french

 In one game, a word flashes on the screen and you have to match it to the correct drawing.
 Get as many correct answers as you can in each round for high scores.

-In another game, a bunch of French words and English words appear as balloons.
+In another game, a bunch of French and English words appear as balloons.
 Your challenge is to match as many pairs as possible.

 With over 50 vocabulary sets, you’ll find that these games will help you learn vocabulary quickly, while having fun.